Which Color Catches the Eye First?

 1200x600_3

-Dragonfly AI predicts the areas and elements likely to attract attention at first glance, providing end-users with objective and unbiased metrics they can use to make data-informed decisions.
+Dragonfly AI predicts the areas and elements likely to attract attention at first glance using eye-tracking technology, providing end-users with objective and unbiased metrics they can use to make data-informed decisions.
 For instance, it can help a brand determine the best color for a specific advert.

 Boost Performance with Eye-Catching Colors